 - Assigning tasks to responsible persons based on the Geographical location of the address of the assigned task, or the address of the Requester

 In addition to the standard text address input (via webcollector, Jira servicedesk, where the address is entered and then automatically transformed to GeoJSON that is visualized on the map), we can create tasks directly on the map where the location is selected – point or whole area, issue type and then, after saving, the next step opens the screen to enter additional task data, which is the standard JIRA functionality.

-Placing a point or polygon on a map. – Selecting the project and the issue type, then after data is saved, additional information about the task can be entered.
+Placing a point on a map. – Selecting the project and the issue type, then after data is saved, additional information about the task can be entered.
 Example area – the selected area of Kuchajda, the first point will be saved as the task address, which can be then used for fultext search (Tomášikova, Bratislava)